magepages/mpdocs/docs/auto-assign-customer-group/index.md

 ![](https://i.imgur.com/kHfLBC5.png)

-- Original Group:
+- **Original Group**:
-  - Select the original group to apply the group switch.
+  - Select the original group to apply the group switching.
   - You can select multiple customer groups.
-  - Is the required field selected.
+  - This is a required field.
-- Destined Group:
+- **Destined Group**:
   - Select the group you want to convert to.
-  - Is the required field selected.
+  - This is a required field.
-- Processing Type: Customer's Customer Group will change if it meets the above Conditions and 1 of 2 types below:
+- **Processing Type**: Customer's Customer Group will change if it meets the above Conditions and 1 of 2 types below:
-  - Event: Displays 2 events:
+  - **Event**: Displays 2 events:
-    - Customer creation & saving: Customer account will convert Customer Group when customer create account and save.
+    - **Customer creation & saving**: Customer account will convert Customer Group when customer create account and save.
-    - Order creation & saving: Customer account will convert Customer when
+    - **Order creation & saving**: Customer account will convert Customer when order is created and saved
-  - Cron: Customer Group changed when running cron command: `php bin/magento cron:run`
+  - **Cron**: Customer Group changed when running cron command: `php bin/magento cron:run`

 ### 3.Manage Log